How to Unblock a Shower Drain Without Chemicals

 Step 2: Clean the Drain

-Pour one cup of baking soda down the drain, followed by one cup white vinegar.
-It is best to protect your drain immediately using a cloth or a rag to ensure that the reaction doesn’t go over the top!
+You can pour one cup of baking powder down your drain followed by one Cup of white vinegar.
+It is best to protect your drain immediately with a towel or a rag to ensure the reaction doesn’t get beyond control!

 Step 4: Wait

 Take the cover off with care and flush the water with boiling.
-This should clear any remaining debris and allow your water to flow without a hitch.
+This will clear any debris that remains and make sure that the water flows smoothly again.

 Method 2: Wire Hanger